michael/documents-legacy/knight-news-challenge.md

 ## 5. Who is working on it?
 [100 words]

 Michael Aufreiter is the original initiator of this project, and working on it since November 2010.
-He got precious help by a number of contributors [1], all professional developers and designers (~ 6 persons at time).
-They are ready to invest more time if they're financially covered.
+He got precious help by numerous of contributors [1], all professional developers and designers (currently ~ 6 active contributors).
+They are ready to invest more time if it can be backed financially.

 - [1] https://github.com/substance/substance#contributors

 ## 6. What part of the project have you already built?
 [100 words]